bertolaz/handler/README.md

 To get a user by id send a GET request to http://localhost:8080/users/{id} where {id} is the id of the user you want to get.

+Swagger is enabled in the application so you can see the api definition by going to http://localhost:8080/swagger/index.html
 ## Cool things to note

 ### Dependency injection (Inversion of control)